-- (c) a stormwater storage system shall be constructed on the site which: - (i) provides a minimum storage capacity equal to the depth of 5.6 millimeters over the entire site; and

-- (ii) includes a device to restrict the maximum stormwater flow from the site into the public sewer to 54.0 litres per second per hectare; - (d) the stormwater storage system shall be designed and inspected by a Professional Engineer registered in the Province of B.C. who shall certify that the system is designed and constructed in accordance with the minimum standards set out in clause (c) above: - (e) maintenance of the stormwater storage system shall be the responsibility of the property owner; and - (f) the property owner shall enter into a release and idemnity agreement with the City, to the satisfaction of the Director of Legal Services, regarding the stormwater storage system. - 12.
-This By-law comes into force and takes effect on the date of its passing.
+- (c) a stormwater storage system shall be constructed on the site which: - (i) provides a minimum storage capacity equal to the depth of 13.2 millimetres over the entire site; and - (ii) includes a device to restrict the maximum stormwater flow from the site into the public sewer to 21.0 litres per second per hectare; - (d) the stormwater storage system shall be designed and inspected by a Professional Engineer registered in the Province of B.C. who shall certify that the system is designed and constructed in accordance with the minimum standards set out in clause (c) above; - (e) maintenance of the stormwater storage system shall be the responsibility of the property owner; and - (f) the property owner shall enter into a release and indemnity agreement with the City, to the satisfaction of the Director of Legal Services, regarding the stormwater storage system. - [Section 11 is not reprinted here.
+It contains a standard clause including the Mayor and City Clerk's signatures to pass the by-law and to certify the by-law number and date of enactment.]